southside-chillers/southside.chillers.online/southside/content/chapters/mortui-quiznos-docent.md

 “Here goes,” says Galadriel.
 She slips into the gap, followed by Hanamir.

 “You three stay back for now,” says Harlan, holding up a hand.
-He and Tannin cross to the other side of the room, leaving Hermione, Magic, and Buddy huddled together by the corner turn.
+He and Tannin cross to the other side of the room, leaving Hermione, Magick, and Buddy huddled together by the corner turn.
 Hermione looks less than pleased.

 Beyond the wedge, Galadriel and Hanamir see the floating light.
 It no longer keeps its distance, and it flickers as if laughing.
 It swoops through Hanamir.
 He feels his indigestion clear up, but no other adverse effects.
 Instead, he makes a quick hit with his short sword and feels it connect with something corporeal, a thickness in the air for a second, but then misses it with his unarmed attack.
 Galadriel’s rapier slices right through the air with no contact.